Common Fraud Techniques Used in Affiliate and Advertisement Networks

 Common Forms of Affiliate and Ad Network Fraud

-Let’s take a look at a few common forms of fraud affecting both affiliate and advertisement networks today.
+Let’s look at a few common forms of fraud affecting both affiliate and advertisement networks today.

 Cookie stuffing is another example of common fraud tactics that affect affiliate networks.
 It’s so common because it’s very easy to pull off and, as with all things, it continues to grow more sophisticated by the day.
 To explain, cookie stuffing is when a publisher forces cookies onto a customer without prompting any action on the customer’s side.
 By utilizing a single pixel iframe, a publisher has the ability to force a cookie onto the customer as soon as they visit the publisher’s site.
 With this method, the customer doesn’t need to click on anything; rather, the cookie is triggered without the customer ever noticing.
 The idea behind cookie stuffing is that it gives the publisher credit for the customer’s next purchase, resulting in publisher payments.